-14 Sexy Women’s-Mag Headlines That Will Make You Go Ahh-OOH-Ga
+14 Sexy Women’s Mag Headlines That Will Make You Go AhhOOHga

 Braless Kim Kardashian Wore the Same Outfit for 3 Days Straight and I Am So Here for It

-It’s hard to pinpoint an exact time when it all started, but we might trace it back to the 2014 “Free the Nipple” movement and the accompanying wave of public bralessness — which, yes, the Cut also covered.
-So what’s next in the naked-celeb media life-cycle?
-Ads for male-enhancement products, alongside listicles of feminist nipple-freeing?
+It’s hard to pinpoint an exact time when it all started, but we might trace it back to the 2014 “Free the Nipple” movement and the accompanying wave of public bralessness–which, yes, The Cut also covered.
+So what’s next in the naked celeb media life cycle?
+Ads for male enhancement products, alongside listicles of feminist nipple-freeing?
 Only time will tell.
 Until then, at least we can all agree Rihanna’s butt looks good in that tracksuit.